 This year, amidst a global pandemic, the First Down Podcast team (Dan Barber, Owen Turner, Fergus Head and Reece Mowlem) decided to once again do a draft of the NFL teams to create their own 'Team of Teams'.
 This year's draft took place on Episode 112 of the FDP and was full of shocks and surprises.
 The aim of the game is to have the most total wins from your team come the end of the season, including playoff wins.
 Below are the teams and their records for the 2020 'Team of Teams' competition.

-This year, the First Down Podcast team (Dan Barber, Owen Turner, Fergus and Reece Mowlem) decided to once again do a draft of the NFL teams to create their own 'Team of Teams'.
-This year's draft took place on Episode 55 of the FDP and was full of shocks and surprises.
+This year, the First Down Podcast team (Dan Barber, Owen Turner, Fergus Head and Reece Mowlem) decided to once again do a draft of the NFL teams to create their own 'Team of Teams'.
+This year's draft took place on Episode 99 of the FDP and was full of shocks and surprises.
 The aim is to have the most total wins from your team come the end of the season, including playoff wins.
-Below are the teams and their records for the 2018 'Team of Teams' competition.
+Below are the teams and their records for the 2019 'Team of Teams' competition.

 Team Dan Barber

 Tennessee Titans (11-8)

 Arizona Cardinals (5-10-1)

 Kansas City Chiefs (15-4)